(A Personal Essay)

 There were times that I could not even Skype my family because I was busy attending to my website.

-Nowadays, whenever people ask me how I got through homesickness I already have a definite response – by Skyping my family and writing.
+Nowadays, whenever people ask me how I got through homesickness I already have a definite response – through “Skyping” my family and writing.

 Anyway, there are other activities that I do after work not only to keep homesickness away but to achieve work-life balance – watch movies and the sports I love, go to the gym, read books, and watch videos on personal growth and development.
 You may say I have a boring routine.
 But it works for me.
 Of course, I go out with a very few selected friends during special occasions.
 But basically, I am a lone wolf.
-That is by choice for I wanted to avoid vices and troubles.
+That is by choice for I wanted to avoid vices, troubles, and negative conversations.